bernhardAxonIvy/doc/source/concepts/3rd-party-integration/database.rst

 ========

 A simple way to integrate |axon-ivy| is to use a :ref:`external database
 <database-configuration>`.
-From an Ivy process, database contents can be
+From an Ivy process, you can read and write database
-read/written by a :ref:`process-element-db-step` or by using :ref:`JPA
+contents using a :ref:`process-element-db-step` or integrate in Java using :ref:`JPA <persistence>`.
-<persistence>`.